ashasan1/gt-week2-portfolio/README.md

 THEN I am presented with the developer's name, a recent photo, and links to sections about them, their work, and how to contact them

-WHEN I click one of the links in the navigation
-THEN the UI scrolls to the corresponding section
+-complete- WHEN I click one of the links in the navigation THEN the UI scrolls to the corresponding section